Arshia-Asif/sql-data-warehouse-project/README.md

 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers:
 ![image](https://github.com/user-attachments/assets/05c6021c-234f-4a76-8ba1-b0c62b181f30)

-    1. **Bronze Layer**: Stores raw data as-is from the source systems.
+    1. **[Bronze Layer]**: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
-    2. **Silver Layer:** This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+    2. **[Silver Layer]**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-    3. **Gold Layer:** Houses business-ready data modeled into a star schema required for reporting and analytics.
+    3. **[Gold Layer]**: Houses business-ready data modeled into a star schema required for reporting and analytics.
    # 📖 Project Overview
    This project involves: